ankiano/resource-naming-guide/docs/source/index.rst

 Ambiguity and the problem of vocabulary
 ---------------------------------------

-No single word can be considered the "best" name - this phenomenon is referred to as the problem of vocabulary.
+No single word can be considered the **best** name - this phenomenon is referred to as the problem of vocabulary.
 Every natural language offers several ways to express any thought, and in particular, there are usually multiple words that can be used to denote the same object or concept.
 People choose to name or describe things based on their experience and context, so they often disagree about the words they use.
 Furthermore, people are often surprised when this happens because what seems natural or obvious as a name to one person is not natural or obvious to another.